-I’m impressed every time I eat at Nirmal’s which is where you’ll find fantastic Indian cuisine with a chic Pioneer Square-esque ambiance.
+I’m impressed every time I eat at Nirmal’s which is where you’ll find fantastic Indian cuisine with a chic, very Pioneer Square-esque ambiance.
 The service here is always on point, and they have incredible vegan options for you plant based eaters.
 This is the perfect place for date night.

 6. Il Corvo

 After five and a half years in Seattle I finally made it to the iconic Il Corvo for their famous pasta.
 I enjoyed their pappardelle alla bolognese, kale salad and foccacia bread for a late lunch and it was heaven, y’all.
 The rumors are true that you need to line up at 10:30 (or earlier) to get a table there for lunch.
 (I went at 2 pm and there was a very short line.)